 The most common way that law firms get ransomware?
 Employees click on an attachment or a malicious link in an e-mail.
 This brings us to another important point: One of the most often-overlooked aspects of an organization's security readiness is end-user training.
 It is just as important that your employees know what not to click on as it is to have security software installed to help prevent these types of malware outbreaks.
 Your best bet is to train your employees - every year - what NOT to click on and to educate them about the indicators that they might see which should cause them to question whether the e-mail is suspect.
 And this is something law firms steadfastly refuse to do.
 Some firms cite the training cost (pretty minimal compared to the risk in our judgment) and others cite the loss of billable time.
-We have a slide in one of our PowerPoints that says simply, "Training, training, training - oh, have we mentioned training?"
+We have a slide in one of our PowerPoints that says simply, "Training, training - oh, have we mentioned training?"
 You can see where we come down on that issue.
+By the way, a single training session has been show to reduce the risk of a successful phishing attack by 20% - not a bad return on your money.